Thank you for reading our post, please rate this article at the end.

 Areas for improvement:

-- The coat is too fast-drying, so you have to do it right with the first application.
+- The coat is too fast-drying, so you have to apply it correctly the first time.

 - It is more expensive than other suitable roof coatings.